 in this course should be considered specific legal advice.

 Each situation is unique and requires individual attention.

-Students with individual legal concerns should not rely on information
+Students with individual legal concerns should not rely on

-seek specific advice from an attorney of your choosing.
+you should seek specific advice from an attorney of your choosing.